 The Texas Family Code has a statutory definition of a common law marriage as an “informal marriage”.
 This makes it equal in force to a formal marriage created by a marriage license and marriage ceremony.
-As a result, you will need the help of a Fort Worth divorce lawyer to dissolve the informal marriage.
+As a result, you will need the help of a Texas divorce lawyer to dissolve the informal marriage.

 The question of whether you need a divorce for your common law marriage is more complicated than it appears.
 You may not even have a common law marriage by statute to need a divorce.
 Depending upon your particular situation you may have some different options to avoid divorce.
 Let’s walk through the issues and explore your situation.

 What is a common law marriage in Texas

 In Texas there are two ways to become marriage: a formal marriage and informal marriage.
 A formal marriage occurs when two people obtain a marriage license from the county, wait 72 hours and then complete a marriage ceremony before an individual permitted by the Texas Family Code to perform a marriage ceremony.